syazsolo/linkedin/README.md

 ## 12am
 [`reviewed.txt`](reviewed.txt)

-## tip
+## Mavericks
-Try the task first if you're feeling maverick.
+You will do the task first.